VachaLab/gorder-manual/src/leaflets.md

 > Reliable but very slow.
 Recommended for curved membranes.

 This method assigns lipid molecules to membrane leaflets by clustering their head groups using [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering).
-It works for any membrane geometry that is physically realistic, including for membranes with pores or lipid flip-flop.
+This method can handle any membrane geometry that is physically realistic, including curved membranes with pores or lipid flip-flop.

-To use the clustering method, specify a selection for 'head identifier':
+To use the clustering method, specify a selection for 'head identifiers':

 ```yaml
 leaflets: !Clustering